 International students are able to work on campus once they have been issued a social security number.
 International students will work with the international student advisor to apply and receive a social security number.
-All campus jobs that are available are posted online through the Claremont CONNECT job board, administered by the Career Services Office.
+All campus jobs that are available are posted online through the Handshake job board, administered by the Career Services Office.
 Students who have applied for financial aid and have been awarded a need based institutional work study award will be able to apply for jobs that have been designated for students with financial aid.

 Student Loans for International Students